systemd/mkosi/mkosi.md

 `QemuBoot=`, `--qemu-boot=`

-: When used with the `qemu` verb, this option sets the boot protocol to be used by qemu.
-Can be set to either `uefi`, `bios`, or `linux`.
-Note that a boot procotol needs to be included in `BootProtocols=` when building the image for it to be usable with this option.
+: When used with the `qemu` verb, this option specifies how qemu should boot the image.
+Can be set to either `uefi` to do a UEFI boot or `linux` to do a qemu direct linux boot.

 `Netdev=`, `--netdev`